 Peripheral parking must be developed for all casino gambling and the Vicux Carre.

 Additional street car lines wherever they are placed will bring revitalization.
-Additional lines should be a major planning and development objective through historic neighborhoods.
-Do not plan major unaffic corridors through historic neighbors, such as the Warehouse District.
+Additional lines should be a major planning and development objective

 Extend riverfront street car up and down riverfront as much as possible.